-The engagement of Dalits in modern occupations is commonly associated with the middle class; it is seen through the approach that is conventional to study the social mobility where it involves and comparing the father's occupational status, education, and social class with his attainments in the similar terms.(Krishna, 2013) The upward shift in an occupational hierarchy helps Dalitstomove away from the occupations that are traditional in nature where it only suggests that this change only in his class position but the shift of class has not been congruent with the socio-economic improvement for many of them.
+The engagement of Dalits in modern occupations is commonly associated with the middle class; it is seen through the approach that is conventional to study social mobility where it involves comparing the father's occupational status, education, and social class with his attainments in similar terms.
+(Krishna, 2013) The upward shift in an occupational hierarchy helps Dalits to move away from the occupations that are traditional in nature where it only suggests that this change only in his class position but the shift of class has not been congruent with the socio-economic improvement for many of them.

 The caste identity of Dalits mediates and intervenes in their status and class position as the new entrants to the middle class.
 The caste identity of occupationally mobile Dalit still intervenes with their social status and interpersonal relations in their social life.
 The workplace, neighbourhood and the community are the spheres where Dalits have traditionally been excluded from society to engage equally with the upper castes.
-Dalits who have attained the status of middle-class identity, somehow it does not mean that their identity of caste no more interferes in their social relationship with their own class members.
-Rather it is the identity of caste as a Dalit which expresses their experience of mobility into the new class, now what becomes important is the way of dalit responding to such intervention of caste identity and the social exclusion.
+Dalits who have attained the status of middle-class identity, somehow it does not mean that their identity of caste no more interferes in their social relationship with their class members.
+Rather it is the identity of caste as a Dalit which expresses their experience of mobility into the new class, now what becomes important is the way dalit responds to such intervention of caste identity and social exclusion.

 The year 2016 has been observed as Ambedkar's 125th birth anniversary across the country and the world.
 The following year that 2017 it has been marked as the centennial jubilee year of his entrepreneurial start-up because he had launched his own start-up in 1917 but despite putting his exceptional ingenuity and hard work into the business, he could not succeed in the long run it was not successful due to the social bias and subsequent rejection against the downtrodden low caste.
-Some associations of Dalit entrepreneurs such as the Bahujan Udyog Federation, New Mumbai, Bahujan Entrepreneurs Network (BEN), Buddhist Industrial Manufactures & Trade Associations (BIMTA), in Aurangabad, Buddha International Chamber of Commerce and Industry (BICCI), Mumbai, Dalit Indian Chamber of Commerce and Industry (DICCI), Pune have made their presence through the business expos, trade fairs and negotiations with the government as well as collaboration with the corporate.
+Some associations of Dalit entrepreneurs such as the Bahujan Udyog Federation, New Mumbai, Bahujan Entrepreneurs Network (BEN), Buddhist Industrial Manufactures & Trade

-Asian Journal of Multidimensional Research

-ISSN: 2278-4853 Vol. 11, Issue 12, December 2022 SJIF 2022 = 8.179 A peer reviewed journal
+Asian Journal of Multidimensional Research ISSN: 2278-4853Vol.
+11, Issue 7, July2022SJIF 2022 = 8.179 A peer reviewed journal